 Major decisions often include non-emergency medical/dental care, education, religion, and activities.
 Generally, both parents together make these major decisions.

 You and your co-parent can also split major decision-making.
 For example, you may choose your children’s doctors and dentists, and your co-parent may decide where they go to school.

 In extreme circumstances, one parent may be granted sole decision making.

 Major decision-making can be reviewed by the Court if there is a change in circumstances that meets the legal threshold.

-Day-to-day parenting decisions, like what the children have for dinner, are usually made by the parent caring for the children at the particular time.
+Day-to-day decisions, like what the children have for dinner, are usually made by the parent caring for the children at a particular time.

 Where children live and the parenting schedule

 If there is a dispute about which parent the children will live with, the Courts will decide what is in the best interests of the children.

 It is most common for children to spend time with both parents and sleep at the homes of each parent, based on the schedule.
 The children’s residence refers to the home where they sleep most.

 Shared parenting means that children live almost equally with each parent.